-June 8, 2019 I am pleased to announe that HMSC is officially registered with the City of Sapporo through their office at L-Plaza.
+June 8, 2019 I am pleased to announce that HMSC is officially registered with L-Plaza and planning to register with the City of Sapporo through MEIKAN.
 In addition, on June 5th the officers of HMSC met with Keiko Takeda who was voted in to join the Executive Committee in the position of Treasurer.
 This allowed us to proceed immediately to the post office located at Odori Nishi 2 to open up a bank account for our non-profit group.
 We were then able to implement the new HMSC policy on membership, which is outlined below, along with our Mission and Vision Statements.

-If anyone wishes to become an annual dues paying member of HMSC, it can be accomplished by depositing the appropriate fee into our bank account and notifying the Membership Coordinator of key details for the membership database.
-Here is the new policy that was approved on June 5, 2019.
+If anyone wishes to become an annual dues paying member of HMSC, it can be accomplished by depositing the fee indicated below into our bank account and notifying the Membership Coordinator of key details for the membership database.
+Here is the new policy that was approved unanimously on June 5, 2019.

 Hokkaido Multinational Support Community